History of Skeleton

 The first skeleton runs were natural tracks, built in Switzerland in the late 19th Century and capitalized on the recreational popularity of tobogganing.
 Straight downhill courses were modified by adding curves to make the runs more interesting and challenging.
 The first official toboggan race was in 1884 and the first known skeleton event was in 1887.
 In fact, it was skeleton racing, which laid the foundation for the sport of bobsleigh.

-The two sports were brought together in 1923, when the Federation Internationale de Bobsleigh et de Tobogganing was created.
+The two sports were brought together in 1923, when the Federation Internationale de Bobsleigh et de Tobogganing was created (FIBT), now known as The International Bobsleigh and Skeleton Federation (IBSF).
 Skeleton first appeared in the Olympic program in 1928, and then again in 1948, both times the Games were held in St. Moritz, Switzerland.
-The modern era of Canadian participation in skeleton racing began in 1986 with the opening of the Calgary Track at Canada Olympic Park.
-It was reintroduced to the Olympic programme in 2002.
+The modern era of Canadian participation in skeleton racing began in 1986 with the opening of the Calgary Track at the Canada Olympic Park, ahead of the 1988 Calgary Olympic Games.
+Even though skeleton was not in the 1988 games, the track was still used to train the next generation of Canadian Skeleton athletes, Skeleton was not reintroduced to the Olympic games until 2002.
+Canada first saw success in the sport 4 years later at the 2006 Turin Olympic Games, where we won 3 medals.

 Canada’s Olympic Skeleton Medallists